Soeripto: Military

 After graduating from the academy, Soeripto first commanded a platoon within Kodam Diponegoro.
 In 1965, he moved to Kodam Jaya, gradually rising through the ranks until he was commander of North Jakarta's military district by 1973, and that year he enrolled at the Army Command and Staff College as a lieutenant colonel.
 He then moved to military intelligence and public relations, serving as intelligence assistant to the commanders of Kodam Cenderawasih, Kodam Siliwangi, and Sumatra's Defence Command, in addition to becoming deputy chief of the army information service in 1977.

 In 1982, Soeripto was appointed as chief of staff of the Army Strategic Reserve Command (Kostrad).
 He was further appointed to command Kodam Bukit Barisan in 1983, which covered North Sumatra, West Sumatra, and Riau.
 He was then appointed as Commander of Kostrad on 30 January 1986 as a major general, serving until 21 January 1987.
 He retired from the military on 12 November 1989.
-After his retirement, he was given a honorary promotion to the rank of lieutenant general on 1 September 1997.
+After his retirement, he was given an honorary promotion to the rank of lieutenant general on 1 September 1997.